Skip to content

 Variant: Running the process from a button in another window

-• Add a column to the table shown in the window.
+1. Add a column to the table used by the target window

 When a process is run from another window then the ProcessBundle will contain extra default parameters which can be useful: